 Question Answer Marks 2(a) Mark according to the levels of response descriptors in Table A. Other appropriate responses should also be credited.
 2(b) Evaluate the treatment and management of schizophrenia and delusional disorder, including a discussion of determinism.
 10 A range of issues could be used for evaluation here.
 These include: Named issue - determinism.
 All of the treatments are deterministic to one extent.
 The biochemical and ECT treatments are very deterministic as the improvement in symptoms will happen without the patient making any effort to reduce their symptoms (other than taking the medication).
 Token economies and cognitive behaviour therapy are less deterministic as these therapies require the patient to engage with their treatment and exert their free will.
 For example, the patient could choose to adopt new thought patterns about their positive symptoms with the support of their cognitive therapist. nature versus nurture debate with reference to the various treatments of schizophrenia and delusional disorders.
 If the treatment works and it is due to altering the person's biochemistry it is likely to support the idea that the schizophrenia was caused by nature. comparisons of different treatments in terms of appropriate and effectiveness or any other relevant evaluation issue used as a comparison. usefulness (effectiveness) of different treatments.
 All of the treatments have been shown by research to be effective but none at 100% or even close to this level. reductionist nature of the treatments.
-The biochemical and ECT treatments are more reductionist as they are putting the explanation for the improvement in symptoms. appropriateness of treatments (e.g. if there are side effects such as with the biochemical or if they are too time consuming or costly for some patients. cost of treatments - biochemical and ECT if they are committed to a hospital.
-You cannot force anyone to participate in cognitive and behavioural treatments so they could be considered more ethical.
-Other appropriate responses should also be credited.
+The biochemical and ECT treatments are more reductionist as they are putting the explanation for the improvement in treatment just down to the chemical change in the body.
+Token economies are slightly more complex and the CBT treatment is quite complex explanation of the reason for improvement in symptoms. appropriateness of treatments (e.g. if there are side effects such as with the biochemical or if they are too time consuming or costly for some patients) cost of treatments - biochemical will be cheaper than the other treatments.
+Mark according to the levels of response descriptors in Table B. Other appropriate responses should also be credited.